Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The injection can be done in your doctor's office, but it is sometimes done in a hospital or surgery center.
 You’ll be asked to fill out some forms, including a consent form.
 You may also be examined.
-You may be given an IV (intravenous) line for fluids and medications.

-Tell your doctor if you are pregnant or allergic to any medications.
+Tell your doctor if you are pregnant or allergic to any medicines.

 If asked, bring X-rays, MRIs, or other tests with you to your treatment.

 The skin over the injection site is cleaned.
-A local anesthetic (pain medication) numbs the skin.
+A pain medicine (local anesthetic) numbs the skin.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR